Is Family Constellation Therapy Effective?

 reduced identification with family burdens

-Some people describe the work as helping them see their family system in a completely different way.
-Others find that Family Constellations supports and complements therapy, trauma work, nervous system regulation, coaching, or personal growth practices.
+Some people describe the work as helping them understand their family system from a broader perspective.
+Others find that Family Constellations complements psychotherapy, trauma work, nervous system regulation, coaching, or other personal growth practices.

 What Happens During an Effective Constellation?